sleepyOwl14/proximax-bc-docs/docs/protocol/transaction.md

 - **Minimize-fees**: Philanthropic nodes.
 Include first transactions that other nodes do not want to include.
 - **Maximize-fees**: Most common in public networks.
 Include first transactions with higher fees.

-By default, the fee is paid in `XEM`, the underlying currency of the NEM network.
+By default, the fee is paid in `XPX`, the underlying currency of the NEM network.
 Private chains can edit the configuration of the network to eliminate fees, or use another [mosaic](../built-in-features/mosaic.md) that better suits their needs.

 ## Signing a transaction

 Accounts must sign transactions before announcing them to the network.
-[Signing a transaction](https://github.com/nemtech/nem2-docs/blob/master/source/resources/examples/typescript/transaction/SendingATransferTransaction.ts#L40) expresses the account’s agreement to change the network state as defined.
+[Signing a transaction](https://github.com/proximax-storage/proximax-bc-docs/blob/master/source/resources/examples/typescript/transaction/SendingATransferTransaction.ts#L40) expresses the account’s agreement to change the network state as defined.

 For example, a transfer transaction describes who is the recipient and the quantity of mosaics to transfer.
 In this case, signing the transaction means to accept moving those mosaics from one account’s balance to another.

-The account generates the signature [signing the first 100 bytes of the defined transaction](https://github.com/nemtech/nem2-library-js/blob/f171afb516a282f698081aea407339cfcd21cd63/src/transactions/VerifiableTransaction.js#L64) with its private key.
+The account generates the signature [signing the first 100 bytes of the defined transaction](https://github.com/proximax-storage/nem2-library-js/blob/f171afb516a282f698081aea407339cfcd21cd63/src/transactions/VerifiableTransaction.js#L64) with its private key.
 Then, the signature is appended to the transaction’s body, resulting in a signed transaction.

-The hash of the transaction is generated once [the sha3-256 algorithm](https://github.com/nemtech/nem2-library-js/blob/f171afb516a282f698081aea407339cfcd21cd63/src/transactions/VerifiableTransaction.js#L76) is applied to the serialized transaction.
+The hash of the transaction is generated once [the sha3-256 algorithm](https://github.com/proximax-storage/nem2-library-js/blob/f171afb516a282f698081aea407339cfcd21cd63/src/transactions/VerifiableTransaction.js#L76) is applied to the serialized transaction.

 ## Announcing a transaction